obvonage/deved-platform/content/blog/en/experience-composer-sample-application-with-vonage-video-api.md

 The goal of my sample application is to help video streamers save time editing their videos and allow them to spend time elsewhere.
 By using Vonage’s Experience Composer tool, streamers can record their live stream and video recording of their reaction, along with their own custom layout in the same location at the same time.
 Experience Composer can be used to record the entire application including the layout of the host and stream videos, and after recording, it is ready to be published to their audience.

-This sample application allows the streamer to join an OpenTok session and send the URL of their livestream in the submission box for starting an Experience Composer.
+This sample application allows the streamer to join a Vonage Video API session and send the URL of their livestream in the submission box for starting an Experience Composer.
 This allows the streamer to act as the publisher with their video in the top left corner, and the livestream to be published in the center via Experience Composer.

 ![Vonage Video API session with Experience Composer](/content/blog/experience-composer-sample-application-with-vonage-video-api/screen-shot-2022-07-26-at-15.44.42.png "Vonage Video API session with Experience Composer")